By IJfke Ridgley By IJfke Ridgley | March 24, 2025 | Guide, Guides,

 SOUTH SHORE

-The south shore boasts popular surf spots, world-class golf, shopping and several big-name family-friendly hotels in one of the sunniest areas of the island.
+The south shore, one of the sunniest areas of the island, boasts popular surf spots, world-class golf, shopping and several family-friendly hotels.

 HISTORY